solo-io/gloo/.github/pull_request_template.md

 - Include a concise, user-facing changelog (for details, see https://github.com/solo-io/go-utils/tree/main/changelogutils) referencing the issue that is resolved
   - Include `resolvesIssue: false` unless the issue does not require a release to be resolved; only a subset of non-user-facing issues can be considered resolved without release
 - Run codegen via `make -B install-go-tools generated-code`
-- Follow guidelines laid out in the Gloo Edge [contribution guide](https://docs.solo.io/gloo-edge/latest/contributing/)
+- Follow guidelines laid out in the kgateway [contributing guide in the Community repo](https://github.com/kgateway-dev/community/blob/main/CONTRIBUTING.md)
 - If not ready for review, open a draft PR or apply the `work in progress` label -->